Getting Hired

 Month | Activities |

-July/August |
+| July/August |

 |

-September/ October/ November/ December |
+| September/ October/ November/ December |

 |

-January/ May |
+| January/ May |

 |

 Law firms generally seek students who are intelligent, motivated, mature, articulate, confident, and enthusiastic about the firm and the practice of law.
 Firms generally do not hire students, especially first-year students, based on their legal acumen.
-Instead, they seek candidates who have the basic skills necessary to succeed, with the hope that those students will develop into good lawyers.
+Instead, they seek candidates who have the basic skills necessary to succeed, with the expectation that those students will develop into good lawyers.
 Some firms with specialized practices seek students with particular academic/professional backgrounds (e.g., engineering or biochemistry for intellectual property), but these firms are the exception, not the rule.
 Law firms are also keen on hiring students who are likely to return to the firm after the summer.
 As a result, demonstrating a sincere interest in the location of the firm and the firm’s practice are keys to success.

-For many large firms, law school grades are a factor in assessing a candidate’s qualifications.
+To the extent grades are available at the time of hiring, for many large firms, law school grades are a factor in assessing a candidate’s qualifications.
 When interviewing Yale students, a firm may want to see one or more honor on a student’s transcript.
 For smaller firms, the candidate’s fit with the firm, good judgment, and ability to hit the ground running are often primary considerations.
 Public interest law firms seek a demonstrated commitment to the work of the firm.
 Law firms hiring students for a foreign office seek relevant language skills.

 All law firms expect to see the résumés of students applying for summer or permanent positions.
 Law firm résumés should be tailored, when possible, to demonstrate an interest in the substantive work of the firm, experience with the types of clients served, and the ability to research and write effectively.
 Refer to the Credentials section above and gear the content and descriptions on your résumé toward demonstrating those qualities.

 Law firm interviews are not known for being particularly rigorous.
 The interviews are a conversation, with the interviewer using your résumé to ask questions to see if you have a sincere interest in their practice and if you would be a good fit with their firm.
 Substantive legal questions are rarely asked.
 Some law firms include situational-based “behavioral interviewing” questions which focus on your past performance and achievements.
-Large firm interviewers may refer to your transcript during the interview as well.
+If available, firms may refer to your transcript during the interview as well.
 By reviewing the list of courses you have taken, the interviewer can assess the sincerity of your interest in the firm’s practice areas.
 Because large firms are typically grade conscious, they may also use your transcript to evaluate your academic success.

 Many firms participate in structured interview programs, and others hire through direct application.
 Firms will cover travel costs for in-person interviews.
 A typical interview consists of an initial “screening” interview of 30-minutes or so, followed by a lengthier round of “callback” interviews.